TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-03-combine-power-of-php-code-sniffer-and-php-cs-fixer-in-3-lines.md

     - PhpCsFixer\Fixer\ArrayNotation\TrailingCommaInMultilineArrayFixer
 ```

-I recommend you to add a comment to groups, so everyone can easily orientate when there are more checkers added in time.
+You can add a comment to groups, so everyone can easily orientate when there are more checkers.

 ### Be Lazy with NEON

 Do you use PHPStorm?
 If so, you can use [NEON Plugin](https://plugins.jetbrains.com/plugin/7060-neon-support).
-It allows you 1 amazing thing:
+It allows you one amazing thing:

 <div class="text-center">
     <img src="/../../../../assets/images/posts/2017/easy-coding-standard-intro/neon-autocomplete.gif" class="thumbnail">
 </div>

-**To fuzzy type classes!**
+**It autocompletes class names!**

 No more looking to documentation, what string matches what sniff or fixer, if there are any checkers for arrays or debugging typos.